Research and innovation in robotics in the major banks, central banks, and non-bank competitors sector has declined in the last year.

 The figures also provide an insight into the largest innovators in the sector.

 Ping An Insurance (Group) Company of China Ltd was the top robotics innovator in the major banks, central banks, and non-bank competitors sector in the latest quarter.
-The company, which has its headquarters in China, filed 3 robotics related patents in the three months ending June.
-That was down from 6 over the same period in 2021.
+The company, which has its headquarters in China, filed seven robotics related patents in the three months ending March.
+That was the same as seven over the same period in 2021.

-It was followed by the United States based Bank of America Corp with 1 robotics patent application, Taiwan based CTBC Financial Holding Co Ltd (1 application), and the United States based The Allstate Corp (1 application).
+It was followed by the United States based Visa Inc with one robotics patent application, and the United States based The Allstate Corp (1 application).